Sample · Decode+

 Psychiatric Pharmacogenomics from DNA You Already Have

-The Psychiatric Medication Report is $59 using raw data from 23andMe or AncestryDNA.
+Decode+ uses raw data from 23andMe or AncestryDNA — free to start, then a one-time $59 you own for life.
 Clinical psychiatric pharmacogenomic testing — such as GeneSight — typically costs several hundred to over a thousand dollars, requires a prescription and new sample, and may not be covered by insurance.

 Both approaches reference CPIC clinical guidelines for CYP2D6 and CYP2C19.
 The difference: you already have the data.